(pem e TREKS ed)

 • Drug-drug interactions: Potentially significant interactions may exist, requiring dose or frequency adjustment, additional monitoring, and/or selection of alternative therapy.
 Consult drug interactions database for more detailed information.

 • NSAIDs: NSAIDs may reduce the clearance of pemetrexed.
-In patients with CrCl 45-79 mL/minute, interruption of NSAID therapy may be necessary prior to, during, and immediately after pemetrexed therapy.
+In patients with CrCl 45 to 79 mL/minute, interruption of NSAID therapy may be necessary prior to, during, and immediately after pemetrexed therapy.

 • Hazardous agent: Use appropriate precautions for handling and disposal (NIOSH 2014 [group 1]).